ispeakfishlanguage/elementalBattle/README.md

 * To Deploy the site using GitHub Pages:

 * Login (or sign up) to Github.
-* Go to the repository for this project, ispeakfishlang/elementalBattle.git
+* Go to the repository for this project, (https://github.com/ispeakfishlang/elementalBattle.git)
 * Click the settings button.
 * Select pages in the left hand navigation menu.
 * From the source dropdown select main branch and press save.
 * The site has now been deployed, note that this process may take a few minutes before the site goes live.
+Here is a live demo: (https://ispeakfishlanguage.github.io/elementalBattle/)
 ### Local Development

 The github repository was cloned on Visual Studio Code to work on the code locally on my computer.